-Mark will take each and every investigation from the start with an initial email or visit to a conclusion, informing the relative of everything he discovers.
-Sometimes there is very little which can be unearthed, but more often than not, he is able to bring clarity and focus to a previously unknow element of the family jigsaw.
+Mark takes each and every investigation from the start with an initial email or visit to a conclusion, informing the relative of everything he discovers.
+Sometimes there is very little which can be unearthed, but more often than not, he is able to bring clarity and focus to a previously unknown element of the family jigsaw.

-To enable Mark to carry on with this work a donation to the centre is requested at the family discretion.
+To enable Mark to carry on with this work a donation to the centre is requested at the family or researcher discretion.

-Memorabilia Shop – The RAF Marham Aviation Heritage Centre also runs a small memorabilia shop where you can browse through our range of aviation related books, patches, Squadron crest engravings, mugs, t-shirts, key rings and prints.
+Memorabilia Shop – The RAF Marham Aviation Heritage Centre runs a small memorabilia shop where you can browse through our range of aviation related books, patches, Squadron crest engravings, mugs, t-shirts, key rings, books and prints.
 Again every penny spent in the shop goes directly back into supporting the Centre.
-Only cash or cheques are accepted at this time.
+Only cash or cheques made out to ‘Service Funds RAF Marham’ are accepted at this time.

 Donating Historical Artefacts and Memorabilia – The Aviation Heritage Centre has an ever growing Archive of historical data, artefacts and memorabilia.
 The Archive helps us deliver the first class displays which we create directly from kindly donated items.
 It also helps us to carryout the extensive research undertaken on behalf of families and units around the world.
 Should you wish to donate an item or collection to the Centre, please in the first instance contact the Curator who will guide you through the process of donating.
 Be assured that all items donated will become part of our Archive, carefully digitised and either stored for future access or displayed within the Centre.